ga642381/FastSpeech2/README.md

 * This project is based on [ming024's implementation](https://github.com/ming024/FastSpeech2).
 Any suggestion for improvement is appreciated.

 ## Datasets
-This project supports 4 datasets, including muti-speaker datasets and single-speaker datasets:
+This project now supports 4 datasets, including muti-speaker datasets and single-speaker datasets:

 ### Multi speaker
-* VCTK
+:fire: VCTK

-* LibriTTS
+:fire: LibriTTS

 ### Single speaker
-* LJSpeech
+:fire: LJSpeech

-* Blizzard2013
+:fire: Blizzard2013

-After downloading the dataset, extract the compressed files, you have to modify the ``hp.data_path`` and some other parameters in ``hparams.py``.
+After downloading the dataset, extract the compressed files.
+You have to modify the ``hp.data_path`` and some other parameters in ``hparams.py``.
 Default parameters are for the LibriTTS dataset.

 ## Preprocessing
 Preprocessing contains 3 stages: